 Carriers of SMA

-Spinal muscular atrophy (SMA) is more common than you think!
-Approximately one in 50 people is a genetic carrier for SMA.
+Being a spinal muscular atrophy carrier is more common than you think!
+Approximately 1 in 50 people are a genetic SMA carrier.

 How Is SMA Inherited?